lead-free/cmd_proc/README.md

 }
 ```

-Adding a new command becomes one line of code added to the command table
+Adding a new command becomes one line of code added to the command table.

 ```cpp
 Cmd("new_command", "adding new command is easy", HardwareDriver::unicorn)